 St. Edmund of Canterbury & St. Thomas More

-The Assumption of the Blessed Virgin Mary, 2021 – St Edmund of Canterbury
+Thirteenth Sunday of the Year 2022 – St Edmund of Canterbury

 Mary’s Assumption points to John 14:3: ‘and when I go and prepare a place for you, I will come again and I will take you to myself, that where I am you may be also.’
 Marr was assumed body and soul into heaven to be with Jesus, the Son of God, who had gone to prepare a place for her.
 In 1950 Pope Pis XI said ‘Mary, having completed the course of her earthly life, was assumed body and soul into heavenly glory.’We accept this teaching, this doctrine of the Church, as an article of faith.
 We believe and so we pray, ‘Hail Mary, full of grace.’
 Mary is truly the Queen of Heaven.

 We celebrate her life and rejoice in her everlasting reward.
 Through the witness of Mary, we are slo reminded that today is an opportunity for us to renew our own hope in the promise, that on the last day, our soul, which separates form our body at death, is reunited with our resurrection body,a nd we rise to life everlasting, body and soul.
 This is an exciting and wonderful truth thatshould spur us on in the living out of our faith, day by day.
 Speaking of that body, St. Paul writes: ‘What is sown is persishable, what is raised is imperishable.
 It is sown in dishonour; it is raised in glory.
 It is sown in wekeness; it is raised in power.
 It is sown in a physical body; it is raised in a spititual body.’